espruino/EspruinoDocs/info/Gadgetbridge.md

 * `t:"notify", id:int, n:"DISMISS,DISMISS_ALL/OPEN/MUTE/REPLY", `
   * if `REPLY` can use `tel:string(optional), msg:string`
 * `t:"ver", fw1:string, fw2:string` - firmware versions - sent at connect time
-* `t:"act", hrm:int, stp:int` - activity data - heart rate, steps since last call
+* `t:"act", hrm:int, stp:int, time:int` - activity data - heart rate, steps since last call
+  * `time` is optional, seconds since 1970.
+If not specified the current time is used
 * `t:"force_calendar_sync", ids:[int,int,...]` - Sends a list of Bangle's existing calendar IDs, and ask Gadgetbridge to add/remove any calendar items that are different
 * `t:"gps_power", status: bool` - Sends an update on whether Bangle.js wants GPS enabled or not